 Songs – unreliable/reliable – songs store knowledge on everything from ancient battles to love affairs.
 I don’t think a song about an ancient battle would be reliable, but a pop song could be.

-Non scientific knowledge is always unreliable because it is subjective… there have been many experiments where different people are asked about the same event and have completely different understandings about what happened.
+Non scientific knowledge is always unreliable because it is subjective and there have been many experiments where different people are asked about the same event and have completely different understandings about what happened.

-I think art makes new knowledge out of old knowledge… for example take a Shakespeare play and re-stage it so that the knowledge about human nature stays fresh.
-In consumer terms we unpack a stale product, refresh it, repack it, and resell it.
+I think art makes new meanings out of old ones… for example when a Shakespeare play is re-staged its knowledge about human nature is refreshed for a new generation.

 Different knowledge sources:

-Artists also use found photographs, primitive art, naive art, memory, pollution, trees, bones and songs to name just a few.
+Artists also use found photographs, primitive art, naive art, memory, pollution, trees, bones, landscape and songs to name just a few.

 How knowing is an artist’s use of knowledge?

 Activist, propaganda artists, and conceptual artists will have a good understanding of the knowledge they are using and why.
-But many artists paint unknowingly in the moment, and decide what it means afterwards… or refuse to talk about it and let the viewer decide.
+But many artists paint unknowingly in the moment such as John Hoyland, and decide what it ‘means’ afterwards.

-He selected a panel from a comic – sketched a motif – project his drawing with an opaque projector – traced the image on canvas – adjusted it to the picture plane – filled it in with stencilled dots… a light ground/primary dots/and black outlines last.
-Mechanical reproduction (the comic)/handwork (the drawing)/mechanical reproduction (the projector)/handwork (tracing and painting).
+He selected a panel from a comic – sketched a motif – projected his drawing with an opaque projector – traced the image on canvas – adjusted it to the picture plane – filled it in with stencilled dots… a light ground/primary dots/and black outlines last.
+This was mechanical reproduction (the comic)/handwork (the drawing)/mechanical reproduction (the projector)/handwork (tracing and painting).